 Support of Staff Members’ Actions

-The Director and Warsaw Public Library Board of Trustees will support library staff members who have acted on their best judgment in confronting a person who has violated the Rules of Conduct.
+The Director and Warsaw Public Library Board of Trustees will support library staff members who have acted on their best judgment in confronting a person who has violated the Code of Conduct.

 Patron Complaint Policy and Procedures